Makes: 1 quart of cultured dairy

 Time: 10 minutes preps, 36 hours culturing (1 day and 12 hours)

 - An appliance that can maintain a constant temperature of 100F for 36 hours, and which can ideally hold at least one 1-quart jar.
-Best two options are a sous-vide device or a yogurt maker with an adjustable temperature setting.
+Best two options are a sous-vide device or a yogurt maker with adjustable time and temperature settings, such as Luvele.
 (Other options that might work are: Instant Pot / slow cooker / brewing or kombucha warmer/heater - if these can be set to 100F for 36 hours and hold at least one 1-quart jar).

 - A glass jar that can hold at least 1 quart of liquid.
 Make sure that your utensils (jar, spoons, etc) are very clean.